chain/docs-site/docs/sequence/examples/crypto-exchange.md

 Because this transaction issues tokens of the USD flavor, it must be signed by the `treasury` key.
 This is handled automatically by the `transact` SDK method.

-#### Buy Crypto Asset with Fiat Currency
+#### Buy Crypto Assets with Fiat Currency
-When a user purchases a crypto asset using fiat currency, we model the purchase as an atomic transaction with two actions:
+When a user purchases a crypto asset using a fiat currency, we model the purchase as an atomic transaction with two actions:

 1. **Transfer** - purchase price from the buyer to the seller
 2. **Transfer** - purchased crypto asset from the seller to the buyer